mmdnando/VirtualTourCampus/README.md

 # VirtualTourCampus
-this project for my group TA its a like Virtual Tour Campus but is game version :)
+this project for my group TA it's a like Virtual Tour Campus but its game version :)